August 9, 2011

 Yellow Jackets (genus vespula, Dolichovespula)

-wasp family (Vespidae) are collectively known as yellow jackets.
+Two genus within the wasp family (Vespidae) are collectively known as yellow jackets.
 Though each possesses differing traits and habits, both bear similar abdomen coloration and patterns.
 In Maryland, the most common species is the Eastern Yellow Jacket (Vespula maculifrons).
 Approximately half an inch in length, these yellow jackets prefer nesting in the ground, but also may be found inside attics, basements, garages, or any other protected area where they can gain acces.

 Another species native to Maryland, the Bald-Faced Hornet (Dolichovespula maculata), despite its name, actually is a yellow jacket.
 This species differs from most yellow jackets in that its patterns are very light yellow, bordering on white, and are only found on its face and at the tip of its abdomen.
 This distinction led to its name.